deemaagog/piano-blues-maker/README.md

 # PIANO-BLUES-MAKER

-Blues, in contrast to other musical forms has a clear structure (schema).
-This application is a piano blues builder by classical scheme called "12 bar progression":
+Blues, unlike other musical forms has a clear structure.
+The main building block is "blues progression".
+There are many kinds of blues progressions in piano blues world, but the most common is one called "12 bar progression" with the following scheme:
-I-I-I-I
-IV-IV-I-I
-V-IV-I-V
+I-I-I-I<br/>
+IV-IV-I-I<br/>
+V-IV-I-V<br/>

+Cuttently only this type of blues progression is supported.

+A typical blues consists of several progressions and you can add them as many as you want.
+For each you can set right and left hand patterns independently.
+Optionally, you can specify blues intro end ending.

+## Features

+* Automatic generation of musical notation
+* Playback with tempo tuning
+* Key transposition
+* Swinging eighth notes

 ## Built With